DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 - links

 ## Remote Commands
-Get the resources used in the video < to be published >
+Get the resources used in the video https://youtu.be/2YOFcHLEQGs .
 - links